Tax-free savings accounts (TFSA) guide for 2023

 With a TFSA, you can invest up to $6,500 per year or a lifetime amount of $88,000 for 2023 without having to pay capital gains taxes.

 A tax-free savings account (TFSA) gives Canadians the rare opportunity to make capital gains and earn dividends without having to pay taxes on their returns.
 In 2009, the Canada Revenue Agency (CRA) created a new program that allowed Canadian residents to shelter $6,000 a year in investments in a tax-free savings account.

-Although the TFSA contribution limit has changed over the years (in 2020 it was $6,000), the contribution room accumulates every year just like a Registered Retirement Savings Plan (RRSP).
+Although the TFSA contribution limit has changed over the years (in 2023, it’s $6,500), the contribution room accumulates every year just like a Registered Retirement Savings Plan (RRSP).
 This means any unused room is carried over to subsequent years, allowing you to invest considerable sums of money without having to worry about paying taxes on contributions or earnings.
 If you were born before 1991, you can deposit a total of $81,500 in 2023 with any future earnings being tax-free.

 - Canadian residents who are 18 years of age or older with a valid Social Insurance Number (SIN) can open a TFSA by visiting a financial institution, such as a bank, credit union, trust company or insurance company.

 - The amount of money that can be contributed to your TFSA is limited each year, but any unused room is carried over to subsequent years.